qqprosperodd/Code_example/Region_coverage.md

 # Get region coverage, scatter plot and box plot.

-We take many time for analysis of Bed files.
+We take so many times for analysis of Bed files.
 R helps us take less time for analysis.

 In this example, I get coverage of 9 bed region from 33 bam files.